10 Things to Do in Amsterdam in Spring

 Visiting a Dutch countryside| ©Karene

-Although spring lasts for a few months and each month is a different world, if I had to choose just one month, it would be April without a doubt.
+Although spring lasts a few months and each month is a different world, if I had to choose just one month, it would be April without a doubt.
 April in Amsterdam is when the tulips are in their best bloom, and it is also the month with the most events.

 Also, the number of visitors is significantly lower than Amsterdam in summer or in May.
 To be honest, though, it depends a bit on what you're looking forward to seeing, so I recommend finding out what's special in each of the spring months (March, April and May) to get a much better idea.